brianokinyi/CodeChallengeNsukka0906/README.md

-# SMS Code Challenge - 14th May 2018
+# 2 Way SMS Code Challenge: University of Nigeria - Nsukka
 ## Due: 9th June or Earlier
 #### This code challenge is due on the 9th of June or earlier.